Organisation of VINCI’s corporate governance

 Chairman and Chief Executive Officer

-The Chairman and Chief Executive Officer has the duties and responsibilities conferred by law.
+The Chairman has the duties and responsibilities conferred by law.

 Organisation of VINCI’s Executive Management and corporate management structures

-The Management and Coordination Committee is composed of the members of the Executive Committee, together with the key operational and functional senior executives of the Group’s main companies, and had 33 members at 6 February 2025.
+The Management and Coordination Committee is composed of the members of the Executive Committee, together with the key operational and functional senior executives of the Group’s main companies.
 Its purpose is to ensure broad consultation on VINCI’s strategy, the challenges it faces and its development as well as on cross-cutting policies within the Group.
-The Management and Coordination Committee met four times in 2024.

 Lead Director

-At its meeting of 12 April 2022 held immediately after the Shareholders’ General Meeting, the Board reappointed Yannick Assouad to the position of Lead Director to which she had been named on 1 November 2018, for a further period lasting until the end of her term of office as Director at the close of the Shareholders’ General Meeting of 17 April 2025.
+At its meeting of 17 April 2025, the Board appointed Annette Messemer to the position of Lead Director, until the end of her term of office as Director at the close of the Shareholders’ General Meeting in 2027.